 SEO makes a page discoverable and competitive.
 It covers relevance, targeting, internal linking, crawlability, and technical quality.

-AEO makes a page interpretable and reusable.
-It covers answer placement, heading structure, content segmentation, extractability, and schema alignment.
+AEO makes a page clearer and easier to interpret.
+It is about page clarity and schema consistency so the page reads cleanly to modern search systems.
 AEO builds on SEO.
 A page needs both layers to perform well in modern search.

 GEO (Generative Engine Optimization) is the broader strategic layer.
 It covers how a brand is represented across generative AI systems over time, including off-site mentions, cross-platform authority, and long-term training signals.